jorge-fco/tools-front-end/README.md

 #### Front-End Developer
 The generic job title that describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript and implementing these technologies on the web platform.

+#### CSS/HTML Developer
+The front-end job title that describes a developer who is skilled at HTML and CSS, excluding JavaScript and Application know how.